Entrepreneurs serving Afghan expats see good times ending

 Like many other entrepreneurs in an Afghanistan bracing for an exodus of foreign troops and aid workers in two years, D'Cruz thinks business can only get worse at his popular Namaste Indian restaurant, as expat customers vanish.

 "Our customer base has decreased already.
-When international forces leave, we'll shut down," he said, gazing out onto a small lawn covered with empty plastic dining tables.
+When international forces leave, we'll shut down," he said, gazing out onto a small lawn covered with empty plastic dinning tables.

 D'Cruz came to Afghanistan from India after the 2001 ousting of the former Taliban government, convinced the inrush of political change would bring with it a demand from both Afghans and foreigners for services taken for granted elsewhere.